decryptec/YDLite/README.md

 # Simple yt-dlp Frontend UI

-A lightweight web interface for [yt-dlp](https://github.com/yt-dlp/yt-dlp), built with Flask.
+A web interface for [yt-dlp](https://github.com/yt-dlp/yt-dlp), built with Flask.
 Easily download videos from supported platforms using a clean and minimal UI.

 ## Features